-The annuity is managed by a life insurance company separate from the at fault party.
+The annuity is managed by a life insurance company separate from the at-fault party.
 The money is thus protected from market fluctuations, recessions and all the other risks typically associated with investments.
-The plaintiff, in other words the person harmed, simply receives a scheduled series of payments for a set amount of time.
+The plaintiff, the person harmed, simply receives a scheduled series of payments for a set amount of time.

 It’s a solution that many people take advantage of: Nearly $6 billion in new structured settlements are issued each year, according to the National Structured Settlements Trade Association.

-Structured Settlements are used by courts in many different types of cases to replace or supplement income that was lost through the fault of someone else.
-Since they’re conducted through a third party, it also means someone doesn’t consistently need to associate with the person or entity that wronged them.
+Structured settlements are used by courts in many different types of cases to replace or supplement income that was lost through the fault of someone else.
+Since they’re conducted by a third party, it also means someone doesn’t consistently need to associate with the person or entity that wronged them.

 Federal and state laws exist to protect consumers against unscrupulous companies.
 People who need quick access to the funds tied up in a structured settlement turn to purchasing companies to buyout their future payments in exchange for a lump sum.
 Unfortunately, there are companies out there waiting to prey on people who are in a desperate situation.